John McCririck: Other media appearances

 In March 1994, he appeared on the BBC One TV show Noel's House Party, receiving a Gotcha trophy.

 In 1997, McCririck was tricked by two separate episodes of spoof TV show Brass Eye, once in an item about artificial insemination and another in an item, appearing as himself, about Yorkshire Ripper Peter Sutcliffe starring in a musical while on day-release from prison.

 In January 2005, he was a contestant in the third series of Celebrity Big Brother.
-He competed on Weakest Link.
-In April 2005, McCririck appeared on an episode of Hell's Kitchen (season 3, episode 8) in which Head Chef Marco Pierre White refused to serve him after McCririck told him that his consommé was 'greasy', in spite of being informed that it contained foie gras and truffle oil.
+He competed on The Weakest Link.
+In April 2005, McCririck appeared on an episode of Hell's Kitchen (series 3, episode 8) in which Head Chef Marco Pierre White refused to serve him after McCririck told him that his consommé was 'greasy', in spite of being informed that it contained foie gras and truffle oil.
 White commented after the sequence, "I know John.
 He's awkward, he's got no taste.
 All you have to do is look at how he dresses."

 In 2006, he appeared in the episode Drama on the show Still Game, playing himself on Channel 4 Racing telling Winston Ingram which horse to back.
 McCririck was a housemate in Ultimate Big Brother in August 2010.

 In 2011, he was featured in the fourth episode of the British version of Celebrity Ghost Stories recounting his experiences of a haunted passageway at Harrow School.

 On 26 June 2015, on the sixteenth series of Big Brother, it was announced that McCririck would be returning to Big Brother, taking part in Big Brother's Hotel from Hell the following week, where he would be staying in the house and other ex-housemates would join him on Monday 29 June.

 Personal life

-McCririck married Jennifer Barnes in 1970 and referred to her as "The Booby".
+McCririck married Jennifer Barnes in 1971 and referred to her as "The Booby".
 He was accused of frequent misogyny.
 In 2006, the couple took part in Wife Swap alongside Edwina Currie and her husband.
-McCririck was also a well-known supporter of Newcastle United F.C.
+McCririck was also a well-known supporter of Newcastle United.

 In early 2018, McCririck contracted influenza which resulted in a chest infection.
 The illness caused him to suffer dramatic weight loss.

+Death

 McCririck died at The Princess Grace Hospital, London, on 5 July 2019, after a short illness with lung cancer; he was 79.

-Writing in The Guardian on the day McCririck died, racing correspondent Chris Cook said: "He was outrageous, in both speech and appearance, because what he wanted most of all was a reaction and so he enlivened many a broadcast or social occasion that might otherwise have fallen rather flat...
+Writing in The Guardian on the day McCririck died, racing correspondent Chris Cook said: “He was outrageous, in both speech and appearance, because what he wanted most of all was a reaction and so he enlivened many a broadcast or social occasion that might otherwise have fallen rather flat...
 While McCririck thrived on the attention his persona brought him, the buffoon act sold him short.
 He was a skilled journalist whose investigations uncovered a couple of betting-related scandals in the 70s.
-The producers of Channel 4 Racing almost invariably turned to McCririck when there was a serious interview to be done."
+The producers of Channel 4 Racing almost invariably turned to McCririck when there was a serious interview to be done.”

 On 12 July 2019 McCririck was featured in the BBC Radio 4 obituary programme Last Word.